 Download a copy of the application form (PDF) or contact the Distance Degrees and Programs (DDP) Office to obtain the application form.
 1

 A one-page personal statement describing the applicant's reasons for seeking a PharmD degree and applying to the NTPD Program.2

-Official transcripts demonstrating the completion of a bachelor's degree in pharmacy and from any degree program(s) in which the applicant has been enrolled since obtaining a bachelor's degre should be sent directly from your school to the chair of the Admissions Committee3
+Official transcripts demonstrating the completion of a five year bachelor's degree in pharmacy and from any degree program(s) in which the applicant has been enrolled since obtaining a bachelor's degre should be sent directly from the applicant's school to the DDP Office.